-- Consistent strategic industry leadership is vital, with working groups across the aviation sector, government and education providers. - Strategic planning e.g. Air New Zealand's Survive, Revive and Thrive 800 day plan. - ▶ Cargo is key for revenue and profit and maintaining key air connections, however, to remain viable airlines need either increased passenger flight revenue or lower costs (including staff costs). - ▶ There needs to be greater aircraft utilisation i.e. hours in the air. - Regulations should be performance focused.
-Competency based training is a unique strength that New Zealand has. - Aviation businesses need a digital strategy; a good online platform for customer transactions and communication improves productivity. - ▶ The industry must highlight the breadth of opportunities to attract a more diverse range of talent.
+- Consistent strategic industry leadership is vital, with collaboration across the aviation sector, government and education providers. - Strategic planning e.g. Air New Zealand's Survive, Revive and Thrive 800 day plan. - Cargo is key for revenue and profit and maintaining key air connections, however, to remain viable airlines need either increased passenger flight revenue or lower costs (including staff costs). - > There needs to be greater aircraft utilisation i.e. hours in the air. - Aviation businesses need a digital strategy; a good online platform for customer transactions and communication improves productivity. - The industry must highlight the breadth of opportunities to attract a more diverse range of talent.
 It needs to target groups traditionally under-represented in aviation.
 This includes promoting women in aviation, and connecting with iwi and smaller regions.
-Attracting the right trainees and staff is key to the recovery and future success of the aviation sector. - ▶ Flexible HR policies are needed for when the sector rehires for the recovery. - Where possible, the sector should accommodate the ability to work from different locations. - A greater focus on sustainability and Tiaki (guide, care, protect, safeguard).
+Attracting the right trainees and staff is key to the recovery and future success of the aviation sector. - Flexible HR policies are needed for when the sector rehires for the recovery. - Where possible, the sector should accommodate the ability to work from different locations. - A greater focus on sustainability and Tiaki (guide, care,protect, safeguard). - Investment in professional development opportunities for training and operational personnel, supported by competency mapping, to ensure they have the competencies to perform effectively in the future.